-Education Benefits for Veterans and Military
+Education Benefits for Military Personnel, Spouses and Dependents

 New England College is dedicated to providing special education benefits to the men and women of the armed forces reach their educational goals and provides active-duty servicemembers with a special military tuition rate.
 We’re proud to educate military servicemembers and have a long history of doing so.
 In fact, NEC was founded in 1946 to serve the educational needs of the service men and women returning home at the close of World War II.

 A special tuition rate applies to active-duty servicemembers (including Reservists and Guardsmen who are currently activated, mobilized or recalled to active duty), and their spouses and dependents.
 NEC’s standard tuition rate of $1,580 per 4-credit course is reduced to $750 per 4-credit course.
 This represents a savings of over 52%.
 Additionally, special military pricing is an additional education benefit for veterans, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans – 10% savings on undergraduate tuition.

 Military Education Benefits

 In addition to specific training schools that are mandated as part of required service training record, there are other opportunities for servicemembers to get their education while on active duty.
 Whether it is through meritorious programs such as the various officer commissioning programs in each service, ROTC scholarships, or the voluntary education programs (VOLED), the servicemember who truly desires to get their education has been afforded opportunities to pursue that goal.
 The best opportunity for active duty personnel to get the most current eligibility information for any of these programs is by contacting their local Education Services Officer (ESO) or their unit leader for further information.

 All U.S. Armed Forces also have education portals that are provided to explore the options available and give general information about various providers and programs.
 A list of some of those portals includes:

 - www.my.af.mil/ - Air Force Virtual Education Center